apache/yunikorn-site/docs/developer_guide/concurrency.md

 the result and otherwise runs on a short timer.
 Because there is only one, scheduling decisions do not race with each other, and adding a goroutine to the scheduling path removes that guarantee.

+This invariant is load-bearing for lock ordering, not just for decision consistency: the scheduling path is the only place that holds one application's lock while acquiring another's (the preemption victim scan reads other applications' allocations, and a required-node reservation cancel can unreserve a different application).
+Cross-application nesting cannot deadlock only because a single goroutine can never take the reverse order against itself.
+A second scheduling goroutine — including per-partition scheduling — arms that deadlock immediately.
+Any work that parallelises scheduling must first remove the cross-application nesting from the path, and a class-level lock order check exists to detect it (see the lock ordering work in `pkg/locking`).

 Everything that changes cluster state arrives as an event on a buffered channel and is drained by a handler goroutine: one for allocation and application updates, one for node updates and one for registration and configuration changes.
 The enqueue is a non-blocking send, so a full channel is